So… FOCAL does Countdown tournaments.

-There are plenty of socialising opportunities during and after the events, too – sometimes a group meal is booked, although this is completely optional, and virtually every after-party ends up at the pub.
+There are plenty of opportunities to meet new friends during and after the events, too – sometimes a group meal is booked, maybe leading to a local pub.

 What does the entrance fee pay for?

-Mostly the venue – but also the prizes (available for a variety of achievements), pens, notepads, and any other mementos.
+Mostly the venue – but also the prizes (for a variety of achievements), pens, notepads, and any other mementos.
 These have included branded bottle openers, FOCAL calendars, magazines, and framed individual poems.

-The organiser also prices in a £1 levy per entrant – this funds our FOCAL Finals event in Birmingham at the end of the year, with a reduced entry fee and/or some little gifts as a thank you to the community for supporting us throughout the year.
+The organiser also prices in a £1 levy per entrant – this funds our FOCAL Finals event in the West Midlands at the end of the year, with a reduced entry fee and/or some little gifts as a thank you to the community for supporting us throughout the year.

-And just in case you’ve got any queries, FOCAL’s accounts are published for each year too.
+And just in case you’ve got any queries, FOCAL’s accounts for each year are available on request too.